evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 522 liters.
 With the third-row seat down, it is 1451 liters.
 On the roof, you can load up to 80kg.
-Max weight is 2530kg, and with the base weight of 1980 kg, you can max load 550 kg, including driver and passengers.
+The maxium weight of the car is 2530kg, and with the base weight of 1980 kg, you can max load 550 kg, including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 750, and on unbraked, it is 750kg.